DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 poetry init
 ```

+### Commands
-This command will create a Polylith workspace, with a basic Polylith folder structure.
+The `create workspace` command will create a Polylith workspace, with a basic Polylith folder structure.
 Just define a __top namespace__ to be used when creating components and bases and the theme to use.

 *new* `theme` is a new Python Polylith feature and defines what kind of component structure - or theme - to use.